 - Improve the look of an irregularly shaped or disproportionately small tooth

 When planning for your crown, Dr. Comfortes will recommend very specific materials he knows will provide the most long-lasting results.
-For natural aesthetics, tooth-colored dental crowns are recommended for teeth that show when you smile, talk and laugh.
-Tooth-colored dental crowns can be made of:
+For natural aesthetics, tooth-colored crowns are recommended for teeth that show when you smile, talk and laugh.
+Tooth-colored crowns can be made of:

 - Porcelain fused on an underlying metal structure to provide strength